mp3guy/ICPCUDA/README.md

 The particular version of ICP implemented is the one introduced by [KinectFusion](http://homes.cs.washington.edu/~newcombe/papers/newcombe_etal_ismar2011.pdf).
 This means a three level coarse-to-fine registration pyramid, from 160x120 to 320x240 and finally 640x480 image sizes, with 4, 5 and 10 iterations per level respectively.

 The fast ICP implementation, which is my own, essentially exploits the shlf instruction added to compute capable 3.0 devices that removes the need for warp level synchronisation when exchanging values, see more [here](http://devblogs.nvidia.com/parallelforall/faster-parallel-reductions-kepler/).
+In the case that your card is less than compute capable 3.0, I've included a fake shfl method which accomplishes the same thing at the cost of performance.

 Run like;